microsoft/Kusto-Query-Language/doc/binary-shift-rightfunction.md

 ---
 title: binary_shift_right() - Azure Data Explorer
-description: This article describes binary_shift_right() in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 11/10/2022
+description: Learn how to use the binary_shift_right() function to perform a binary shift right operation on a pair of numbers. ms.reviewer: alexans ms.topic: reference ms.date: 11/21/2022
 ---
 # binary_shift_right()